AyakaAgo/OnBackInvokedLua/README.md

 	limitations under the License.
 ```

-*Some content and code samples on this page are subject to the licenses described in the [Content License](https://developer.android.google.cn/license).*
+<sub>Some content and code samples on this page are subject to the licenses described in the [Content License](https://developer.android.google.cn/license).</sub>